Drew Bavaro: Boston Bruins

 After the elimination in the Big Ten Tournament, it was announced on March 12, 2024, that the Boston Bruins had signed Bavaro to a one-year, US$867,500 deal.
 Bavaro would report to the Bruins AHL affiliate, the Providence Bruins for the remainder for the season on an amateur tryout contract for the rest of the 2023–24 season.

 Bavaro's start to his professional career did not go as he had hoped.
 In seven games with the Providence Bruins, Bavaro did not find the scoresheet, and had a negative +/-.
 Bavaro was scratched for all four of Providence's playoff games against the Hartford Wolf Pack, whom they were eliminated by in the first round.

 During the 2024–25 season, Bavaro made just 20 appearances with Providence and registered 3 assists before he was loaned to fellow AHL club, the Cleveland Monsters, for the remainder of the season on March 10, 2025.
 After being loaned to the Monsters, Bavaro scored a goal and four assists in 15 games.
 He would play one playoff game for the Monsters, Game 4 of the division semifinals against the Laval Rocket, before the Monsters were eliminated by the Rocket in that same game.

 After the season, the Bruins announced they would not give Bavaro a qualifying offer, making him a unrestricted free agent.
 After going unsigned, Bavaro retired from professional hockey.

-Personal
+Personal life

 Bavaro played high school hockey at Lawrence Academy, where he served as captain for two years.
 Bavaro's brother, Vito Bavaro, played college hockey at Sacred Heart University.

-Despite the same last name and playing at the same school, Bavaro is not related to former Notre Dame tight end Mark Bavaro.
+Bavaro is not related to former Notre Dame football player Mark Bavaro.